 \section{Between-cluster and within-cluster stability}

 A clustering algorithm applied with the same parameters to perturbed versions of a data set should find the same structure and obtain similar results.
 The stability principle described by (\ref{eq:stab}) relies on between-cluster boundaries and we thus call it \textit{between-cluster stability}.
 Therefore, it cannot detect structure within clusters.
 In Figure~\ref{fig:stab-example}, $K=2$ is stable, whereas one cluster contains two sub-clusters.
 This sub-structure cannot be detected by between-cluster stability alone.
 Obviously, this implies that stability is unable to decide whether a data set is clusterable or not (i.e. when $K^{\star} = 1$), which is a severe limitation.
 For this very reason, we introduce a second principle of \textit{within-cluster stability}: clusters should not be composed of several sub-clusters.
 This implies the absence of stable structures inside any cluster.
 In other words, any partition of a cluster should be unstable.
-The combination of these two principles leads to a new definition of a clustering: \begin{definition}{Clustering:} A clustering is a partitioning of data into groups (a.k.a. clusters) so that the partition is stable, and within each cluster, there exists no stable partition. \end{definition} Then, a clustering should have a high between-cluster stability and a low within-cluster stability.
-Despite their apparent simplicity, implementing these principles is a difficult task.
-As seen in the last section, between-cluster stability can be estimated in many different ways, however not all are effective.
+The combination of these two principles leads to a new definition of a clustering: \begin{definition}{} A clustering is a partitioning of data into groups so that the partition is stable, and within each cluster, there exists no stable partition. \end{definition} A clustering should have a high between-cluster stability and a low within-cluster stability.
+Despite its apparent simplicity, implementing this principle is a difficult task.
+As seen in the last section, between-cluster stability can be estimated in many ways.
 On the other hand, within-cluster stability is a challenging quantity to define and estimate.
 We propose a method to estimate both quantities, and then we detail and discuss our choices.